Taylor Flint: Racing Louisville FC (2024–present)

+On January 22, 2024, Flint was traded to Racing Louisville FC for $150,000 in allocation money.
+In Louisville, Flint transitioned from an attacking midfield role to a defensive midfield position.
+In the 2024 season, Flint started 24 games, recorded three goals and one assist, and led the league in tackles won, aerial duels won, and interceptions.
+She was named to the March/April NWSL Team of the Month.

+In 2025, Flint led the league in interceptions and aerial duels won for the second straight year.
+Flint started all 23 regular-season matches she appeared in, scoring a career-high four goals and providing one assist.
+She was named to the NWSL team of the month in both May and August.
+Flint was suspended for one match in September due to yellow card accumulation.
+She played 120 minutes in Louisville's first-ever playoff appearance, a 1–1 draw that saw the Washington Spirit advance to the semifinals 3–1 on penalty kicks.
+At the conclusion of the season, Flint was named to the 2025 NWSL Best XI Second Team.
+On July 15, Racing announced Flint had signed a new contract to extend her time in Louisville through the 2028 season.

 International career

 Youth

 Flint has represented the United States at under-18, under-19 and under-20 levels.
 In 2016, she served as the team captain for the under-18 side.
 Flint scored her first international goal with the under-19s in July 2017 in a 2–0 win over England.
 In 2018, Flint was called up for the La Manga U20 tournament but was forced to withdraw through injury.

 Senior

 In June 2022, Flint received her first senior international call-up.
 At 6'1", she became the tallest player in the program's history to earn a cap with the national team.
 She made her United States debut on June 25, 2022, entering as a 73rd-minute substitute and scoring in the 90th minute in a 3–0 friendly win over Colombia.
 Flint scored her second international goal in a 5–0 win over New Zealand when she headed in a Rose Lavelle corner at the 80th minute.